kennetchau/tradingrecorder/README.md

 # tradingrecorder
-A simple python script to record your trading activity and save it to a csv after you're finished your trading activity.
+A simple python script to record your trading activity and save it to a csv file after you're finished your trading activity.

-# Package used:
+## Package used:
 * datetime
 * panda

-# Author:
+## Author:
-*Kenneth Chau (kennetchau@gmail.com)
+* Kenneth Chau (kennetchau@gmail.com)